 \begin{example}[Infectiousness profiles with a deterministic shape] Let $X_1$ be a random variable with values in $[0,1]$, $X_2$ a random variable with values in $\mathbb{R}_{> 0}$, and let $h:\mathbb{R}_{\geq 0}\to [0,1]$ be a deterministic function.
 Then a possible construction of the infectiousness process is $X(t)=X_1 h( t X_2^{-1})$.
 This is based on the assumption that the infectiousness profile has the same shape for all individuals, given by the function $h$.
 Furthermore, since not all individuals are equally infectious, each individual is associated to a pair of random variables distributed as $(X_1,X_2)$, which determine the strength and the location of the peak of infectiousness. \end{example}

-\begin{example}[Infectiousness profiles in the SEIR model] In the well known SEIR model, the infectiousness process corresponds to $X(t)=\mathbb{I}_{[E,E+I]}(t)$, where $E$ is the (random) length of the exposed period, and $I$ the (random) length of the infectious period. \end{example}
+\begin{example}[Infectiousness profiles in the SIR model] In the well known SIR stochastic model, the infectiousness process corresponds to $X(t)=x \mathbb{I}_{[0,I]}(t)$, where $x$ is the probability of infection and $I$ is the (random) length of the infectious period. \end{example}